Employees who receive helpful, continuous feedback from managers not only perform better, they’re also much more engaged.

-A survey conducted by leadership trainers Zenger Folkman that looked into the feedback practices of 22,000 leaders around the world found that leaders who scored in the top 10 percent on giving feedback had employees who were three times more engaged than employees with leaders scoring in the bottom 10 percent.
-Unsurprisingly, the study also revealed that the bottom 10 percent of leaders had employees who were three times more likely to think about quitting.
+A survey conducted by leadership trainers Zenger Folkman looked into the feedback practices of 22,000 leaders around the world and found that leaders who scored in the top 10 percent on giving feedback had employees who were three times more engaged than employees with leaders scoring in the bottom 10 percent.
+The study also revealed that the bottom 10 percent of leaders had employees who were three times more likely to think about quitting

 - Weaknesses; and

 - No job feedback at all

 The survey found that the biggest engagement gap was between workers who received praise or congratulatory feedback and those who were ignored with no feedback.

 Only one percent of employees who received positive feedback were actively disengaged compared to a whopping 40 percent of those who didn’t receive feedback.

 What about negative feedback?